socr18/ct-activity-columns/README.md

 To test your layout, it may be helpful to use your chrome devtools [device mode](https://developers.google.com/web/tools/chrome-devtools/device-mode).
 Be careful though, some devices have different pixel ratios.

-You could also test by zooming/resizing your browser window.
+You could also test by zooming(cmd + on MacOS, ctrl + on windows) and then resizing your browser window.

 ## See below for example screenshots of a completed activity: